-- Select from any course with an "ACCT," "BUSI," "CISA," "CISN," "COMS," or "ECON" designation. - GEOG 114 and PHIL 125 are strongly recommended; however, another course may be chosen to meet each area requirement.

-SPEE 126 satisfies both the Multicultural/Gender Studies Requirement and the Communication and Analytical Thinking Requirement for the A.S.
+- Select from any course with an "ACCT," "BUSI," "CISA," "CISN," "COMS," or "ECON" designation. - GEOG 114 and PHIL 125 are strongly recommended; however, another course may be chosen to meet each area requirement. - SPEE 126 satisfies both the Multicultural/Gender Studies Requirement and the Communication and Analytical Thinking Requirement for the A.S.
 Degree.

-- 1. One-year Bookkeeping certificate: ACCT 120 (or 121), 125 (or 126), 127; BUSI 90A, 90B, 90C, 100, 103, 105 or 111, 176; CISA 165; COMS 100 (or 110).
+- 1. One-year Bookkeeping certificate: ACCT 120 , 125, 126 , 127; BUSI 100, 103, 105 ; CISA 165; CISA 100 (or 110).
 All courses must be completed with a grade of "C" or better. - 2.
 A.S.
 Degree: All courses as listed.
 All courses in the major must be completed with a grade of "C" or better.
 Consultation is required with the Program Coordinator. - 3.
 Transfer to a baccalaureate degree granting institution: Consult the Napa Valley College Catalog, the catalog of the college or university of your choice, and a Napa Valley College counselor for specific requirements.